nvidia-holoscan/holohub/.devcontainer/README.md

 ./dev_container vscode <application_name> [--language [cpp|python]]
 ```

-The `languge` argument is optional with `cpp` as default.
+The `language` argument is optional with `cpp` as default.
 This argument allows you to use a language-specific Dockerfile when available.

 ### Custom Base Image/Dockerfile